mantrajsframework/mantrad/docs/08-component-blocks.md

 , Mantra will render the content of the file /blocks/contact-block.html".

 ## Implicity method to define a block

-To avoid typing the hook regitering call in *onStart* method, you can describe the blocks of the component in a specific module which file name should be named as "block.<component name>.js".
+To avoid typing the hook regitering call in *onStart* method, you can describe the blocks of the component in a specific file which name should be named as "block.<component name>.js".

-In this case, the module should define a number of properties named as the following:
+In this case, the component should define a number of properties named as the following:

 * "<block_name>_accescondition" (optional): string or array of strings, defines the AccessCondition property for the block.
 * "<block_name>_prerequest" (optional): defines de PreRequest property for the block.
-* "<block_name>_js" (optional): string or array of strings, defines the js file or files for the block.
+* "<block_name>_js" (optional): string or array of strings, defines the js file or files to be included for the block.
-* "<block_name>_css" (optional): string or array of strings, defines the css file or files for the block.
+* "<block_name>_css" (optional): string or array of strings, defines the css file or files to be included for the block.
 * "<block_name>": property with the block function handler to be called by the framework when the block should be rendered.
 * "<block_name>_isstatic" (optional): boolean indicating if the render handler should be called once, for static content that just need to be calculated once.